Q. When does CISSMUN take place?

 Q. Will CISSMUN arrange airport transfers and daily transportation for participating schools?

 Ans.
 CISSMUN will arrange airport transfers for every school that requests it.
 That request should be made via the Arrival and Departure form found on-and submittable from-the CISSMUN website.
-The conference hotel is within walking distance of the Concordia campus, so CISSMUN will not provide daily transportation.
+The conference hotels are within walking distance of the Concordia campus, so CISSMUN will not provide daily transportation.

 Q. Does the CISSMUN conference offer sightseeing tours to visiting schools?